fncbook/fnc/julia/chapter1.md

 It seems that the forward error is acceptably close to machine epsilon for double precision in all cases except the double root at $x=1$.
 This is not a surprise, though, given the poor conditioning at such roots.

 Let's consider the backward error.
-The data in the rootfinding problem are the polynomial coefficients.
+The data in the rootfinding problem is the polynomial coefficients.
 We can apply `fromroots` to find the coefficients of the polynomial (that is, the data) whose roots were actually computed by the numerical algorithm.
 This corresponds to $\tilde{x}$ in {numref}`Definition {number} <definition-stability-backward>`.

 ```{code-cell}
 p̃ = fromroots(r̃)